pyohio/pyohio/pyohio/settings/README.rst

 ``base`` has some minimal, conservative settings:

-* Database is "pyohio2014" using Postgres.
+* Database is "pyohio" using Postgres.
 * DEBUG is False.
 * SECRET_KEY is not set.